ref-humbold/Traceroute/README.md

 Simple ICMP traceroute

 ## About
 Traceroute shows a path through the Internet from your computer to a specified address.
 This implementation uses ICMP packages and raw sockets.
-Paths up to 32 steps are recognized.
+Only paths up to specified limit of steps (32 by default) are recognized.

 ### Output format
 When there are replies for *any* of the requests sent, then reply addresses are displayed with their reply times and average reply time at the end: